Looking for the best markets in Canggu, Bali? Here is the ultimate guide to all of the best markets that are currently operating in Canggu.

 Shocked Dog is located along one of the main roads in Canggu, so it’s definitely a convenient market to get to.

 Hours: Every day from 10am to 10pm

 Location: Jl.
 Pantai Batu Bolong No.11

 Are There Any More Markets In Canggu?

 If you’ve read any other posts about the best markets in Canggu, you may have noticed some others that are not on this list.
 However, those markets have closed and those other posts likely contain outdated information.

 Unfortunately, this means that a lot of information that you’ll find online is out of date and inaccurate.
-I visited Canggu in April of 2022 so all of my guides are accurate as of that date.

 However, things are constantly changing in Bali right now.
 Make sure to check Google reviews and social media pages before you plan your trip to avoid any inconveniences.